garmeeh/next-seo/README.md

 <DefaultSeo {...SEO} />
 ```

-From now on all of your pages will have the defaults above applied.
+From now on, all of your pages will have the defaults above applied.

 **Note that `Container` is deprecated in Next.js v9.0.4 so you should replace that component here with `React.Fragment` on this version and later - see [here](https://github.com/zeit/next.js/blob/master/errors/app-container-deprecated.md)**